-"Proxy or API architectures from CASB have different abilities to perform different actions, which have various implications for how that provider delivers the four pillars for a specific cloud service," Gartner warns.
+"Proxy or API architectures from CASB have different abilities to perform different actions, which have various implications for how that provider delivers the four pillars for a specific cloud service," Gartner says.

-But over the next few years Gartner expects many cloud service providers to develop their APIs significantly.
-"In the long term, APIs have the potential to obviate having to intercept traffic with proxies if they mature to the point where real-time visibility and control become possible," it believes.
+But over the next few years, Gartner expects many cloud service providers to develop their APIs significantly.
+"In the long term, APIs have the potential to obviate having to intercept traffic with proxies if they mature to the point where real-time visibility and control become possible," it says.

 One CASB may not be enough

-The capabilities of CASBs - forward proxy based, reverse proxy based, API based or multimode - vary.
-It's important to understand that just because a particular application is supported by a CASB, it doesn't mean that it is supported to the same extent as is the case with another CASB.
+The capabilities of CASBs — forward proxy based, reverse proxy based, API based or multimode — vary.
+It's important to understand that just because a particular application is supported by a CASB, it doesn't mean that it is supported to the same extent as another CASB.